 As previously noted, Main Street is also New York State Route 5 and, therefore, under the jurisdiction of the State Department of Transportation (NYSDOT) for operation and maintenance.
 In addition to Route 5, Sheridan Drive is also a State Route (324).
 Both of these roadways are designed to handle significant vehicle traffic volumes, including truck traffic.
-Any modifications to either of these roadways or intersecting "In areas where there is an increased density of development, such as Clarence Center, Clarence Hollow, and Harris Hill a more established sidewalk network is desirable to connect local residents to the neighboring businesses and promote a more traditional, village-like character. "
+Any modifications to either of these roadways or intersecting streets will require coordination with NYSDOT.